Assortment Optimization under the Decision Forest Model: Proofs

 If $q_s > 0$, then there is immediately a contradiction, because $q_{s'} = 0$ when leaf $\ell$ is checked (this is true because the left split constraint~\eqref{prob:SplitMIO_sub_primal_left} at $s'$ became tight after leaf $\ell'$ was checked), and thus it is impossible that $s^* = s$.
 If $q_s = 0$, then this implies that $x_{v(t,s)} = 0$.
 This would imply that $q_s = 0$ when leaf $\ell'$ was checked, which would imply that $s^*$ cannot be $s'$ when leaf $\ell'$ is checked because $s$ is at a lower depth than $s'$. \end{enumerate} Thus, in either case, we arrive at a contradiction, which completes the proof. \Halmos \end{proof}

-\begin{lemma} Suppose that $\ell = f(C)$.
-Then: \begin{enumerate} \item[a)] $A_{s'} \notin \Ecal$ for all $s' \in \LS(\ell)$; and \item[b)] $B_{s'} \notin \Ecal$ for all $s' \in \RS(\ell)$. \end{enumerate} \end{lemma} \begin{proof}{Proof of Lemma~\ref{lemma:alpha_beta_at_C_is_irrelevant}:} We proceed by contradiction.
+\begin{lemma} Suppose $\ell = f(C)$.
+Then: (a) $A_{s'} \notin \Ecal$ for all $s' \in \LS(\ell)$; and (b) $B_{s'} \notin \Ecal$ for all $s' \in \RS(\ell)$. \end{lemma} {\it Proof of Lemma~\ref{lemma:alpha_beta_at_C_is_irrelevant}:} We proceed by contradiction.
 Suppose that $A_s$ occurs for some $s \in \LS(\ell)$ or that $B_s$ occurs for some $s \in \LS(\ell)$; in the former case, let $e = A_s$, and in the latter case, let $e = B_s$.
 Let $\ell' = f(e)$.
 Then $\ell'$ must be checked before $\ell$ by Algorithm~\ref{algorithm:SplitMIO_primal_greedy}, since the algorithm always terminates after a $C$ event occurs.
 Consider what happens when Algorithm~\ref{algorithm:SplitMIO_primal_greedy} checks leaf $\ell$: \begin{enumerate} \item \textbf{Case 1}: $q_C > 0$.
 This is impossible, because if $e$ occurs, then $q_s$ when leaf $\ell$ is checked would have to be 0, which would imply that $q_{A,B} < q_C$ and that a $C$ event could not have occurred when $\ell$ was checked. \item \textbf{Case 2}: $q_C = 0$.
-This is also impossible, because it implies that the unit sum constraint~\eqref{prob:SplitMIO_sub_primal_unitsum} was satisfied at an earlier iteration, which would have triggered the $C$ event at a leaf that was checked before $\ell$. \end{enumerate} We thus have that $A_{s'}$ does not occur for any $s' \in \LS(\ell)$ and $B_{s'}$ does not occur for any $s' \in \RS(\ell)$, as required. \Halmos \end{proof}
+This is also impossible, because it implies that the unit sum constraint~\eqref{prob:SplitMIO_sub_primal_unitsum} was satisfied at an earlier iteration, which would have triggered the $C$ event at a leaf that was checked before $\ell$. \end{enumerate} We thus have that $A_{s'}$ does not occur for any $s' \in \LS(\ell)$ and $B_{s'}$ does not occur for any $s' \in \RS(\ell)$. \Halmos

 With these two lemmas in hand, we now return to the proof of Theorem~\ref{proof:SplitMIO_benders_dual_greedy_BFS} (b).
 Observe now that by using Lemmas~\ref{lemma:alpha_beta_below_e_is_irrelevant} and \ref{lemma:alpha_beta_at_C_is_irrelevant} and using equations~\eqref{eq:SplitMIO_dual_BFS_alpha_simple} and \eqref{eq:SplitMIO_dual_BFS_beta_simple}, the system of equations~\eqref{eq:SplitMIO_dual_BFS_r_A}-\eqref{eq:SplitMIO_dual_BFS_beta} is equivalent to